ViktorEnb/AssemblyRL/README.md

 As soon as we encounter an algorithm which gets a higher reward than any previous algorithsm, we save it to a file to make sure we don't lose track of good algorithms.

 # Results
 While testing out and tweaking the algorithm, adjusting parameters and so on, I created several different games of varying difficulty to test the algorithm on.
-These games are presented in the table below.
+- "ToyGame", a simple tree I created with parametrizable depth and width where each leaf gets a random reward.
+Useful for only testing MCTS without the assembly representation involved
+- "SimplestAssemblyGame" move a value from one memory address to another.
+- "Swap2Elements" move two values in an array to a new array in reverse order.
+- **"DotProduct2x1"** This is the target algorithm we're actually interested in, given two arrays with 2 elements each, compute the dot product and save it to a new memory address